ewjax/EQValet/README.md

 #### *LogEvent._custom_match_hook()*
 Once LogEvent.matches() finds a match when checking against the _search_list of regular expression triggers, it then calls LogEvent._custom_match_hook() method.
 The default behavior is simply to return True, but the intention is to allow child classes to override this function to provide any additional logic.

-Examples of possible uses of this function can be seen in the child classes 'FTE_Parser' and 'Random_Parser'.
-In particular, FTE_Parser uses this function to capture the player name and target name in the short_description variable, and the Random_Parser class uses this function to add the logic necessary to deal with the fact that Everquest random events actually generate two lines in the log file, rather than one.
+Examples of possible uses of this function can be seen in the child classes 'FTE_Event' and 'Random_Event'.
+In particular, FTE_Event uses this function to capture the player name and target name in the short_description variable, and the Random_Event class uses this function to add the logic necessary to deal with the fact that Everquest random events actually generate two lines in the log file, rather than one.
 ```
         self._search_list = [
             '\\*\\*A Magic Die is rolled by (?P<playername>[\\w ]+)\\.',